1 (709) 722-3123

 Newfoundland orcas surprise the world

 Most of our work has been in southern Labrador as we came to discover, know, and recognize the region’s orcas.
-Our work was the backbone of Canada’s 2009 assessment document for the North Atlantic orca population; and we worked collaboratively with the world’s best known orca scientists from New Zealand to the Antarctic to the UK’s Whale and Dolphin Conservation Society.
-Company president David Snow has just published a 2011 book on the orcas of Atlantic Canada.
+Our work was the backbone of Canada’s 2009 assessment document for the North Atlantic orca population; additionally we have worked collaboratively with the world’s best known orca scientists from New Zealand to the Antarctic to the UK’s Whale and Dolphin Conservation Society.
+In 2011 Company president David Snow wrote a book on the orcas of Atlantic Canada.